ShayDwight/ACNH-Tracker/README.md

   - S hemisphere fish months (and bugs) selector

-if you don't think you have the latest version (the hour/month squares do NOT have any blue now), force a hard refresh by first clicking Clear localStorage, then hitting Ctrl+F5 on your keyboard.
+if you don't think you have the latest version (There's a *NEW* row of buttons at the top!
+(Fossils and Art are *not yet* implemented, but Bugs are!)), force a hard refresh by first clicking Clear localStorage, then hitting Ctrl+F5 on your keyboard.

 # Things I need to fix: